oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/pagination.md

 ## Infinite

-You can make the pagination infinite with the `infinite` props, this means that the arrow buttons are no longer in the disabled status.
+You can make the pagination infinite with the `infinite` property, this means that the arrow buttons are no longer in the disabled status.

 </card>